Fenrir Code Audit Tool

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project uses the Apache 2.0 license - see the [LICENSE](LICENSE) file for details

-## Acknowledgments
+## Acknowledgements

-- [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) - For code parsing
+- [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) - Used for code parsing

 - [Go AST](https://golang.org/pkg/go/ast/) - Go language AST support